 How to Run a Trading Algorithm on GCE

-As you can see from the previous descriptions, GCP consists of a LOT of different services.
+As you can see from the previous descriptions, Google Cloud Platform consists of a LOT of different services.
 Finding one’s way around for the first time can be a bit tricky.
 This part of the article consists of a walk-through on setting up and running a trading algorithm on GCE, aimed at the new GCP user.

 Go to https://cloud.google.com/ and log in to your Google account (or sign up for an account if you don’t have one).
 Note the $300 in free credits you receive for use within the first 12 months.